cockroachdb/docs/v20.1/admin-ui-overview.md

 On secure clusters, certain areas of the Admin UI can only be accessed by [`admin` users](authorization.html#admin-role).
 These areas display information from privileged HTTP endpoints that operate with [`root` user](authorization.html#root-user) permissions.

-For security reasons, non-admin users access only the data over which they have privileges (e.g., their tables and list of sessions), and data that does not require privileges (e.g., cluster health, node status, metrics).
+For security reasons, non-admin users access only the data over which they have privileges (e.g., their tables, jobs, and list of sessions), and data that does not require privileges (e.g., cluster health, node status, metrics).

 {{site.data.alerts.callout_info}}
 The default `root` user is a member of the `admin` role.